Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

-**Your current task** is to ensure all examples are working! in case of error compare all dependencies and every methode involved against matlab and create python-matlab debug scripts (you can execute matlab code)
+**Your current task** is to translate D:\Bachelorarbeit\Translate_Cora\cora_matlab\examples\nn\vnncomp and integrate them in the existing code like in matlab.
+In case of error compare all dependencies and every methode involved against matlab and create python-matlab debug scripts (you can execute matlab code)

-t